 Try to remember and follow the following things before stepping out to play with all the colours:

-- Apply Jojoba oil generously all over your face, neck and your hands and legs as the colours often comes in contact with your skin that is exposed.
-Jojoba oil has a natural SPF 4.
-Apply a good water proof sunscreen after applying the oil.
-The oil will will form a protective layer and will form a barrier.
-You need a sunscreen as SPF 4 is not enough when you are out in the sun for so long.
+- Apply Jojoba oil or Hemp Seed oil generously all over your face, neck and your hands and legs as the colours often comes in contact with your skin that is exposed.
+Jojoba oil has a natural SPF 4 and Hemp Seed oil has a natural SPF 6.
+Apply a good water proof sunscreen after applying either of the oil.
+The oil will will form a protective layer which will be a barrier.
+You need a sunscreen as SPF 4 or 6 is not enough when you are out in the sun for so long.
 The oil will also make it easier for the colour to come off, when you wash your face once you are done playing.

-- Make sure you carry a small hydrosol mist spray (for example, rose water), so that you can spray it if you feel any kind of irritation in your skin.
-It soothes the skin.
+- Make sure you carry a small rose water mist spray, so that you can spray it if you feel any kind of irritation on your skin.
+It soothes the affected area.

-- Try to wear cotton fabric so that it doesn’t stick to your skin, as it may cause irritation.
+- Try to wear cotton fabric so that it doesn’t stick to your skin.
+Synthetic material may cause irritation.

 - Make sure you don’t wear lens when you are playing with colours.

 - Don’t forget to apply oil behind your ears and around your fingers as these small nooks and corners are often forgotten about and the stubborn colours refuses to leave their mark.

 - If you have any open wounds or cuts, do not forget to cover them with surgical tape or band aid.